 Doctor of Optometry (O.D.)

-Doctors of Optometry (O.D.) are primarily health care providers who diagnose,
+Doctors of Optometry (O.D.) are primarily health care providers who diagnose, manage

-signs and symptoms of eye or systematic disease and make referrals to the appropriate health care practitioner
+of eye or systematic disease and make referrals to the appropriate health care practitioner

 for further diagnosis and treatment, if required.
 Doctors of Optometry provide vision

 care by prescribing ophthalmic lenses, contact lenses, other optical aids and vision

 therapy.
 Doctors of Optometry receive four years of specialized professional education

 and clinical training at an accredited school of Optometry, after competition of their

 undergraduate prerequisites.
 Although a minimum of two years of college is required,

 the majority of today’s optometry students have a bachelor’s degree or higher.
 Competitive

 scores from the Optometry Admission Test (OAT) are required.

 Doctor of Podiatric Medicine (D.P.M.)

-A Doctor of Podiatric Medicine (D.P.M.) specializes in the prevention,
+A Doctor of Podiatric Medicine (D.P.M.) specializes in the prevention, diagnosis,

-disorders affecting the foot and leg.
+the foot and leg.
 D.P.M.’s make independent judgments, administer treatment, prescribe

 medications, and when necessary, perform surgery.

 In addition to general and preventive podiatric medicine, there are a number of specialty

 and podiatric medicine.
 Students of Podiatric Medicine engage in a rigorous four-year

 course of professional studies.
 Following pre-doctoral education and training, D.P.M.’s

 enter into a one to three-year residency program or a 12-month preceptorship.
+The

-to those of Schools of Allopathic Medicine.
+Schools of Allopathic Medicine.

 Doctor of Pharmacy (Pharm.
 D.)

 Pharmacists are experts in the science of drugs and the art of drug therapy.
+They

-degree program in pharmacy, which qualifies the graduate for licenser examination, may be either
+in pharmacy, which qualifies the graduate for licenser examination, may be either

 the baccalaureate or the doctor of pharmacy (Pharm D.) degree.
 The baccalaureate curriculum

 D. program customarily requires six years and may also be designed as a post baccalaureate

 program, usually exceeding six years of study.

 Admission to pharmacy programs is usually contingent upon successful completion of

 a pre- pharmacy curriculum.
 Many programs require that the applicant take the Pharmacy

 College Admissions Test (PCAT).
 In addition, admission requirements may include grade

 point average, residency status, letters of recommendation and applicant interviews.
-Prepharmacy course

-English, social and behavioral sciences, and the humanities.
+sciences, English, social and behavioral sciences, and the humanities.